toddpkgeo/laravel-inertia-demo/README.md

 First, see Laravel install instructions for installing `php` and `composer`.
 Then try `composer run dev` from the project root.

+## Dev Setup

+- VS Code or Neovim
+- Extensions
+  - ESLint
+  - MDX
+  - PHP Intelephense
+  - Prettier
+  - Prettier-ESLint
+  - Tailwind CSS IntelliSense

+Check if ESLint is working.
+Check that autoformatting works, too.
+Prettier should sort tailwind classes, and that sorting can prevent issues.

 ### Sail

 - `sail:install`